spratiman/uservisits_challenge/README.md

 ## Future Improvements - If I had more time
 1. Add Authentication to secure API calls
-2. Add pytest for API and user report views and consequently not create duplicate Match
+2. Add pytest for API and user report views
-3. Add an Admin Page
 4. Add visualize the user visits with the help of charts